shanedevane/trusted-email-validator/README.md

 The trust rules incorporated into this project are kept at a minimum level so to provide a wider scope of uses.
 It is recommended to review them to understand if the business logic is valid for your context.

+## What it doesn't do ##

+This does not try to initiate a connection to the users mail server to see if the email username exists.
+This is an unreliable metric as many mail servers by default to not respond to it. ie. Exchange.

 ## References

 **awesome work on classifying free emails**